This post was most recently updated on July 28th, 2020

 Knowing your expected first and last frost dates will help you work out the length and timing of your growing season for your area.

-If you are in the US or Canada use the farmers almanac if you are in New Zealand or Australia this resource will help you, or people anywhere can type in to Google “first and last frost date *insert your city here*” and generally you will find the answer you are looking for.
+If you are in the US or Canada use the farmers almanac if you are in New Zealand this resource will help you, or people anywhere can type in to Google “first and last frost date *insert your city here*” and generally you will find the answer you are looking for.

 If in doubt ask a local gardener or garden center/nursery they will be able to help you out.
 The city nearest to where we are we have our labour weekend holiday about 1-2 weeks after the last frost date, so traditionally that is gardening weekend.